 La Epifanía del Señor – the Epiphany – brings the Christmas season to a close.
 It is the day that Christians celebrated the revelation of God incarnate as Jesus Christ and commemorates the visit of the Three Wise Men or Three Kings to visit the baby Jesus after following an angel to Bethlehem.

 This day is the feast day honouring San Sebastian, the patron saint of Xàbia who – it is said – saved the village from the horrors of ‘Black Death’ in medieval times and has forever been honoured as the saviour of its people.
 Celebrations have recently been revived with bull-running around the church square over the weekend nearest to the feast day.
+For 2024, there will be a new feature of the celebrations in the grounds of the Riurau d’Arnauda next to the Parque Montaner.

-FEBRUARY
+FEBRUARY 2024

 This is an annual event that marks the onset of Lent, a solemn religious observance that commemorates the 40 days that Jesus spent fasting in the desert and enduring the temptation of the Devil.
 Therefore it’s an evening of great indulgence, dressing up and general merriment.
 Although Xàbia’s celebrations don’t quite meet the great standards set by Cadíz, Santa Cruz de Tenerife or Rio de Janeiro, there are normally two parades – one for children and families and one for adults – before dancing to music late into the night.

-MARCH
+MARCH 2024

 On the Third Sunday of Lent, the people of Xàbia dress in their finest and walk up to the blue-domed church of Calvario to accompany the treasured image of Jesús Nazareno and the Virgen Maria in its journey down to the village.
 They will carry long candles to light the way down the Vía Crucis and through the great tosca gateway to the heart of the historic centre where the image will sit inside the fortress-church of San Bartolomé over Easter and throughout the festivities honouring it at the end of April and beginning of May.
-On Wednesday 3rd May, it will be carried back up the chapel in great celebration (see below).
+On Wednesday 3rd May, it will be carried back up the chapel in great celebration.

 March 19th honours San José, the husband of Maria, the mother of Jesús Christ, and consequently it is known as ‘Día de Padre’ – Father’s Day – across many parts of Spain, including the Comunidad Valenciana.
 In the city of Valencia and across many towns of the Valencian region (although not in Xàbia), it is the final day of the great festival of Las Fallas.